AlexKoff88/mobilenetv2_food101/README.md

-# mobilenetv2_food101
+# MobileNet v2 PyTroch on Food101
-Training of MobileNet v2 from Torchvision on Food-101 dataset
+Training of MobileNet v2 from Torchvision on Food101 dataset